linobino1/kino/README.md

 unzip media.zip

 # move all files from the media folder to the media folder of the docker volume
-# check above example to see how the path to the media folder is defined
+# check above example to see where the media folder is located if you are using jenkins
 sudo mv media/* /var/jenkins_home/workspace/<project-name>/media/
 ```